Whatsapp Icon

 Recommended Activities for Bladder Cancer Patients

-Living with bladder cancer can be challenging, but engaging in the right activities can vastly improve quality of life.
+Living with bladder cancer can be challenging, but engaging in the right activities can vastly improve the quality of life.
 Here are several bladder cancer-friendly activities that encourage well-being:

 • Walking: A gentle, low-impact activity suitable for most fitness levels.
 Walking can help maintain physical health without over-straining the body.